Amulunco Water Project – El Salvador

 This project is to renovate the water system providing water to Centro Escolar Cantón Amulunco.

 The broken water tank in one of the schools will be replaced.
 Filters will be installed in both tanks.
-Gutters will be installed to collect water from the roof and pipe it to the tanks, enabling the tanks to fill up with rain water during monsoon season.
+Gutters will be installed to collect water from the roof and pipe it to the tanks, enabling the tanks to fill up with rainwater during the monsoon season.

 The project will be implemented under the direction of the Asociacion de Desarrollo Comunitario, Cantón Amulunco.